gabeztaylor/gabeztaylor.github.io/docs/Working.md

 permalink: /working/
 ---

+> "All models are wrong, but some are useful" - George E. P. Box

 ## Programming Languages

 I work every day in Python (for work & school) and R (for school).
 I'm normally lucky enough to program outside of SAS.